stumpylog/tika-client/README.md

 ## Features

-- Simplified: No need to worry about XML or JSON responses, downloading a Tika jar file or Python 2 leftovers
+- Simplified: No need to worry about XML or JSON responses, downloading a Tika jar file or Python 2
 - Support for Tika 2+ only
-- Based on the modern httpx library for support of all modern features
+- Based on the modern [httpx](https://github.com/encode/httpx) library
 - Full support for type hinting
 - Full test coverage run against an actual Tika server for multiple Python and PyPy versions